karthik13647/core_java_concepts/README.md

-This repo mainly gives the conceptual understanding about core java and let's start the journey....
+This repo mainly gives the conceptual understanding about core java and let's start the journey.